kikemolina3/lithops/README.md

 Inspect the CSV columns for getting the full information of the data collected.

 #### Plotting the execution
 You still can use the `plot` function for plotting the executions.
-This generate the default Lithops plots (info here).
+This generate the default Lithops plots [info here](https://lithops-cloud.github.io/docs/source/api_stats.html#execution-summary-plots)

 But is preferable to collect all the metrics (CSV files above), and then plot them with a custom script.